 - Access historic topographic maps using the National Geologic Map Database

 - Table of Land Measures/Land Description Diagram (PDF) – How to read Public Land Survey System Township and Range information.
+Includes information on Township and Range.
 More information about the Public Land Survey System is available from the National Map.

 - USGS Map Scales (PDF) – USGS Fact Sheet 015-02, February 2002